Some consequences of thermodynamic feasibility for the multistability and injectivity in chemical reaction networks: Thermodynamic basics

-In \cite{noorlewis} a transformation of the Gordan theorem for the case of reversible fluxes of a chemical reaction nework is given.
+In \cite{noorlewis} a transformation of the Gordan theorem for the case of reversible fluxes of a chemical reaction network for a closed system is given.
 A reaction system fully reversible will be called loop-free/thermodynamically feasible (b) or thermodynamically not feasible with loops (a) if the following holds: